brain-tec/runbot/README.md

 - For your custom repo, it is adviced to configure the repo in hook mode if possible.
 - No server files should be given since it is an addons repo.
 - No addons_path given to use repo root as default.
-- we only want to test runbot and runbot_cla on runbot
+- we only want to test runbot and runbot_cla on runbot, `-*,runbot,runbot_cla` will blacklist all except this ones
 - The remote has PR option checked to fetch pull request too.
 This is optional.

 #### Tweak runbot parameters and enable features

 Acces the runbot settings and tweak the default parameters.
-- The *number of worker* is the number of parallel testing builds.
+- The *number of worker* is the ndefault umber of parallel testing builds per machine.
 It is adviced to keep one physical core per worker on a dedicated machine.
-On a local machine,keep it low, **2** is a good start.
+On a local machine,keep it low, **2** is a good start (using 8 on runbot.odoo.com).

 - The *number of running build* is the number of parallel running builds.
 Runbot will start to kill running build once this limit is reached.
-It is also adviced to keep this number low (**2**) to save ressources.
+This number can be pumped up on a server (using 60 on runbot.odoo.com).
 - *Runbot domain* will mainly be used for nginx to access running build.
 - Max commit age is the limit after what a branch head will be ignorred in processing.
 This will reduce the processing of old non deleted branch.
 Keep in mind that pushing an old commit on a branch will also be ignored by runbot.